facundo000/facundo000/README.md

 ___
 ### Back end
 #### **What technologies and programming languages do you mainly use in your web development projects?**
-development using Node js, express along with MySQL. and lately I'm learning to use strapi, a headless cms.
+Development using Node js, Express js along with MySQL.
+In fact, I learn PHP and usually create API REST in strapi, a headless cms.
 <!--
 **facundo000/facundo000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.